-The Government’s Annual Housing Survey is 50 years old this year.
-It has taken a snap shot of the UK’s property market every year since 1969 and in the recently published report for 2018, it wasn’t a surprise that owner occupation is still the most predominant tenure, yet now more people own their home without a mortgage rather than having a mortgage as the number people buying their first home (obviously with a mortgage) has declined since the Millennium.
+The Government's Annual Housing Survey is 50 years old this year.
+It has taken a snap shot of the UK's property market every year since 1969 and in the recently published report for 2018, it wasn't a surprise that owner occupation is still the most predominant tenure, yet now more people own their home without a mortgage rather than having a mortgage as the number people buying their first home (obviously with a mortgage) has declined since the Millennium.
 The report also shows homeowners (mortgaged and owned outright) are, on average, older than renters and between the homeowners themselves, those who are mortgage free are older than those with a mortgage.
 On top of that, there are those who bought their property with cash and therefore didn't need to worry about mortgages or the interest rates.
 However, before you buy a property with cash, you should know that interest is not the only consideration you should be making.

 Looking at the most recent of data for Darlington, I wanted to see how we compared to the national picture.
 Therefore, focusing on the main 4 tenures of owned outright, owned with a mortgage, social housing (i.e. Council Housing and Housing Association) and private rented, this is what I found out…